Once you know the beekeeping words, the rest is easy

 diatomaceous earth: a porous sedimentary deposit formed from the remains of diatoms, a type of hard-shelled algae.
 Dried diatomaceous earth is roughly 80-90% silica, 2-4% alumina, and 0.5-2% iron.
 It is frequently used by honey packers to filter raw honey and remove pollen, insect parts, dust, and wax bits.

 dioecious: species of plants where the male and female reproductive organs are on separate individuals.
-Pollen from a male plant must be moved to the pistil of female plant in order to accomplish fertilization.
+Pollen from a male plant must be moved to the pistil of a female plant in order to accomplish fertilization.

-diploid: having two set of homologous chromosomes.
+diploid: having two sets of homologous chromosomes

-drone: a male haploid bee that develops from an unfertilized egg.
+drone: a male haploid bee that develops from an unfertilized egg

 Dufour’s gland: A gland in the abdomen that, in solitary bees, secretes a substance used for lining and waterproofing nest cell walls.
 The chemical composition and purpose of the secretion varies with the species.